 - Did you need to overcome any obstacles, or change your initial plan?

 - How did your colleague respond to your help?

 - What was the outcome?

-Sample Motivations and Values Questions
+Police Scotland: Sample Motivations and Values Questions

 Now, let’s look at some sample motivational and values questions.
 For the purpose of this page, we’ve provided you with 2 sample questions and a brief description of how to answer each one.
-Within our guide you will find many more questions just like these, plus full and in-depth responses!
+Within our resources you will find many more questions just like these, plus full and in-depth responses!

 Q2.
 Tell me about yourself and what qualities you believe you have, that will be relevant to the role of a police officer.